Huzbi-crypto/GitHub-Profiler/README.md

 3. Run the script using `python main.py`.
 4. Enter the username of the GitHub account that you want to calculate the age of.

+**Note:** If you get an error related to rate limit, you can create a Github token and add it into wherever the instance of the `Github` class is created in `main.py`.
+You can create a Github token [here](https://github.com/settings/tokens).

 ## Future plans

 - [x] Add a feature of showing the last commit date of the user.